-This report is the second version of the Data Management Plan (DMP) for the OPTIMAI project, provided as D1.3 - Data Management Plan - 2^{nd} version in month 12 of the project.
-The overall purpose of this document is to support the data management lifecycle for all data that will be collected, stored, processed or generated by the project in order to maximise its access, according to the H2020 Pilot on Open Research Data (ORDP) in which the project participates.
+This report is the third version of the Data Management Plan (DMP) for the OPTIMAI project, provided as D1.4 - Data Management Plan - 3rd version in month 24 of the project.
+The scope of this document is to support the data management lifecycle for all data that have been/will be collected, stored, processed or generated by the project to maximise its access, according to the H2020 Pilot on Open Research Data (ORDP) in which the project participates.